TGDivy/TGDivy/README.md

 ## 💬🌞

-> You can't get to a place that you don't believe exists. ~ Unknown
+> Even if you persuade me, you won't persuade me. ~ Aristophanes

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )